JvanKatwijk/qt-dab/README.md

  *   sudo apt-get install libqt5svg5-dev
  *   sudo apt-get install libcurl4-openssl-dev

+Installing cmake is optional, I used it for compiling fdk-aac and the rtlsdr library.

-Note that different versions of Ubuntu iuse a different name for  packages, esp. the qwt library
+Note that different versions of Ubuntu use a different name for  packages, esp. the qwt library

 A note on libfdk-aac and libfaad
 -------------------------------------------------------------------

 Since - esp. for lower bitrates - *libfdk-aac* is believed to outperform *libfaad* in HeAAC decoding, the default in the configuration file is set to *fdk-aac*.
 Installing the libfdk-aac from the repository is
  *   sudo apt-get install libfdk-aac-dev

 :information_source: While the libfdk-aac-dev package in both Fedora and Ubuntu 24 work fine, I had some problems with the package from the repository in  Ubuntu 20 and 22.
 For the AppImage, built on Ubuntu 20, a library version was created from the sources to be found as github repository: